romnn/nvbit-rs/README.md

 ## nvbit-rs

+make the examples individual crates with cargo.toml and build.rs write the custom tracing kernels per example this way we might finally include the symbol

 #### TODO - we find that Rust and C++ interop is hard - e.g. `nvbit_get_related_functions` returns `std::vector<CUfunction>`, for which there is no easy binding, even using `&cxx::CxxVector<CUfunction>` does not work because `CUfunction` is a FFI struct (by value).
   - a possible way is to provide a wrapper that copies to a `cxx::Vec<CUfuncton>` i guess (see [this example](https://github.com/dtolnay/cxx/blob/master/book/src/binding/vec.md#example))
   - since we are tracing, and this would need to be performed for each unseen function, this copy overhead is not acceptable